gkirbyjones/Superb-POS-GKJ/README.md

 Not used in this example, but also worth investigating for improved Swift interop is [SKIE](https://github.com/touchlab/SKIE)

 ### Project Structure
-- composeApp: a partial implementation of the app using Jetpack Compose, which is not yet fully functional, but was used to help debug and test the shared code.
+- ``composeApp``: a partial implementation of the app using Jetpack Compose, which is not yet fully functional, but was used to help debug and test the shared code.
-- gradle/libs.versions.toml: a file to manage the versions of the dependencies used in the project.
+- ``gradle/libs.versions.toml``: a file to manage the versions of the dependencies used in the project.
-- iosApp: the iOS app, which uses the shared code to display a list of products via SwiftUI.
+- ``iosApp``: the iOS app, which uses the shared code to display a list of products via SwiftUI.
-- shared: the shared Kotlin Multiplatform code, which contains the business logic and data models.
+- ``shared``: the shared Kotlin Multiplatform code, which contains the business logic and data models.
-  - shared/src/androidMain: any Android-specific code
+  - ``shared/src/androidMain``: any Android-specific code
-  - shared/src/commonMain: primary shared code, including the Product model and business logic
+  - ``shared/src/commonMain``: primary shared code, including the Product model and business logic
+    - ``data``: repository implementation plus local & remote data sources
+    - ``di``: dependency injection setup using Koin
+    - ``domain``: business logic: including model, use cases and repository interfaces
+    - ``presentation``: viewModels and state management
-  - shared/src/commonMain/sqldelight: the SQLDelight database schema and queries
+  - ``shared/src/commonMain/sqldelight``: the SQLDelight database schema and queries
-  - shared/src/commonText: test cases for the common code
+  - ``shared/src/commonText``: test cases for the common code
-  - shared/src/iosMain: any iOS-specific code
+  - ``shared/src/iosMain``: any iOS-specific code

 ### App Architecture
 The app implements a Clean Architecture applying MVVM pattern.
 Navigation is handled by the UI.
-Implementing Coordinator pattern to manage the navigation flow, would be a good next step.
+Implementing a Coordinator (or VIPER) pattern to manage the navigation flow, would be a good next step.
 The shared viewModels expose Kotlin Flow objects to the UI, facilitating implementation of MVI should that be desirable.

 ### Running the App
 The [Kotlin documentation](https://kotlinlang.org/docs/home.html) provides a [useful guide](https://kotlinlang.org/docs/multiplatform-mobile-setup.html) to set up an environment for multiplatform development.
 If you encounter any problems, using [KDoctor](https://github.com/Kotlin/kdoctor) may help identify issues.
 The app can be built and run from Android Studio, but it makes more sense to use Xcode for the iOS app, as it provides a better development experience for SwiftUI.
+The [xcode-kotlin](https://touchlab.co/xcodekotlin) plugin can be used to aid with debugging Kotlin code directly from Xcode.

 ### Next Steps
 The app is a work in progress, and there are many areas that could be improved or extended.
 Some ideas for next steps include: